magedhelmy1/web/_posts/2018-08-01-Tree-Data-Structure.md

 Traversing is the process of searching the nodes on a tree.
 We traverse a tree to search or locate a given item or key in the tree or print all the values it contains.
 There are three ways to traverse a tree

 -	In order traversal: As the name suggests, you take the leftmost subtree, then the next tree, in this case the root node, then the right subtree.
 In other words, the left subtree is visited first, then the root and later the right subtree.
 The output will produce sorted key values in an ascending order.
-D → B → E → A → F → C → G
+D → B → E → A → F → C → G.

 ![tree2]({{ "/assets/img/sample/2.PNG" | relative_url }})

 -	Pre-order traversal: As the name suggests, you visit the root firstm then the left-subtree and its children, the right subtree and its children.
 In other words, The root node is visited first, then the left subtree and finally the right subtree.
-A → B → D → E → C → F → G
+A → B → D → E → C → F → G.

 ![tree3]({{ "/assets/img/sample/pre_order.PNG" | relative_url }})

 -	Post-order traversal: The leafs are visited first then the root of that (sub)tree.
 First, we traverse the left subtree, then the right subtree and finally the root node.
 It visits all the leafs before going into the root.
-D → E → B → F → G → C → A
+D → E → B → F → G → C → A.

 ![tree4]({{ "/assets/img/sample/post_order.PNG" | relative_url }})